Phil Jagielka

-Jagielka started his career with Sheffield United in 2000, where he played mainly as a central midfielder.
-He helped them achieve top-flight status for the 2006–07 season, after which he joined Everton for a £4 million fee.
+Jagielka came up through the youth ranks at Sheffield United from 1998 to 2000, where he made his first-team debut in the latter year.
+He helped them achieve top-flight status for the 2006–07 season.
+When Sheffield United were relegated, Jagielka joined Everton for a £4 million fee in 2007.
 He later captained the club from 2013 to 2019, and totalled 385 games.
-He left Everton in 2019 after 12 years and returned to former club Sheffield United.
+He left Everton in July 2019 after 12 years and returned to former club Sheffield United.
+He had brief stints at Championship clubs Derby County and Stoke City before retiring in 2023 at the age of 41.

 Debuting in 2008, he received 40 England caps during his international career and was included in the England squads at UEFA Euro 2012 and the 2014 FIFA World Cup.

 Early life

 Jagielka was born in Sale, Greater Manchester, and attended Knutsford Academy.
 He played for Holy Family Football Club, a Sunday team affiliated with, although not directly linked to, the school of the same name, from the ages of eight to 11.
 He played as a right winger, as he possessed great pace, and played in matches against boys of the school year older than him.
 He first impressed youth scouts whilst playing for his local team Hale Barns United in Altrincham.
 He predominantly played midfield during his time with the club and also played for his school team, Moorlands Junior School.

 He was at the academy of Everton as a youngster and spent time training with clubs such as Stoke City and Manchester City, before joining Sheffield United in 1998 at 15 years of age.